What to Expect Before and After Cataract Surgery

 I chose to have a multifocal lens implanted, even though it would be a substantial out-of-pocket expense.
 With a multifocal lens, I was told that my vision would be restored to near 20/20, and I should not need to wear glasses.
 I reasoned that the money saved in the long run would make up for the up-front costs now.

-- Prior to the day of surgery, I underwent a series of tests and eye scans and examinations so that my surgeon knew exactly what my eye looks like, inside and out.
-Specialized equipment is used to measure every aspect of the eye so that the surgeon knows exactly how and where to make the incisions.
+- Prior to the day of surgery, the surgeon orders a series of tests and eye scans.
+Specialized equipment is used to measure every aspect of the eye so that the surgeon knows my eye inside and out and can determine exactly how and where to make the incisions.
 These measurements are also needed for ordering the new intraocular lenses to my precise fit.

 - After all measurement and tests are complete, I met with the surgeon to discuss the procedure and follow-up.
 He was so reassuring and answered my questions and my husband’s questions clearly.